 The Dirty Dozen list reveals the fruits and vegetables with the highest levels of detected pesticide residue.
 Whereas, The Clean 15 list highlights the produce with the least amount of pesticide residue.
 If your budget allows, choosing 100% certified organic produce even from The Clean 15 list will ensure that you are consuming nutrient dense, whole foods that are non-genetically modified.
 This will in turn help to nourish your cells and prevent disease and illness in the body.
 However, even if you just avoided produce on The Dirty Dozen list below and choose organic instead, you would be lowering your pesticide exposure by 80%.

 Choosing organic foods are not only beneficial to our health and wellness but also for the planet.
 Make a list of the Dirty Dozen or download the Environment Working Groups free App to your phone so you can buy the healthiest food possible.
-Be sure to always wash your produce and in the best case scenario, enjoy locally grown organic fruits and veggies from Farmers Markets.
-All in all, no matter what stage you are at with eatingorganic produce, try and include fruits and vegetable with every meal to decrease your chance of illness and give you a natural energy boost.
+Be sure to always wash your produce and in the best case scenario, enjoy locally grown organic fruits and veggies from local farmers or at your local Farmers Markets.
+All in all, no matter what stage you are at with eating organic produce, try and include fruits and vegetable with every meal to decrease your chance of illness and give you a natural energy boost.

 3 interesting facts on organic produce and food:

 1) Only foods labeled “100% Organic” must be entirely organic and food labeled “Organic” needs to be 95 percent organic.
 Finally, food labeled “Made With Organic Ingredients” only need to be 70 to 90 percentorganic, according to the U.S. Food and Drug Administration.